mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

  When a company had barely accounting, and time between command and affect was measured in time it took a ship to sail, company employees had much autonomy.
-This autonomy has been shrinking and shrinking, till many employees are merely robots, ripping off performated paper.
+This autonomy has been shrinking and shrinking, till many employees are merely robots, ripping off perforated paper.
 As this hits the middle class, middle management, then history tells us middle classes demand representation at the top.
 Demand democracy in corporations.